 All site members have the ability to upload images to the Image Library.
 All site members are also able to use images uploaded by other site members that appear in the Public Library.

 The Image Library includes no image-editing tools, and a user cannot alter the display size for a given image when it is embedded in a story or comment.
 Accordingly, an image should be named, cropped, or otherwise edited as desired prior to uploading.
 The Library accepts only .jpg, .png, or .gif file formats and image files must be smaller than 20 MB.

->

-> Images hosted on Flickr may still be embedded directly into stories and comments, via the Embed tool.
+Images hosted on Flickr or Imageshack may still be embedded directly into stories and comments, via the Embed tool.
 But the story image space at the top of any story, which will appear in association with the story's headline, may only be supplied from our own Image Library.

->

-> Accessing the Image Library
+Accessing the Image Library